 The student will work with their academic advisor to devise a course of study that best suits the student's research interests.

-The M.A. program usually takes two years.
-Students in the M.A. program will typically take the written comprehensive exam in their fourth semester of study.
-In cases of exceptional merit, students may pursue an M.A. research project if a faculty member is willing to supervise the project.
+The M.A. program takes two years and students will take the written comprehensive exam in their fourth semester of study.
 Students are encouraged to take level II courses (Phonetics II, Phonology, II, Syntax II, FLA II, SLA II, Psycholinguistics II, Neurolinguistics II) to develop their understanding of research in their area of interest.